top of page

 The Ancestry Screen Where Mistakes Happen Often

-This is the place where your tree can become a muddled mess of epic proportions.
+This is where your tree can become a muddled mess of epic proportions.

-It's best to watch the video linked above starting at this time stamp.
-There are numerous decisions to make and showing is better than telling in this case.
+It's best to watch the video linked above starting at this timestamp.
+There are numerous decisions to make, and showing is better than telling.

 Extra Details in the Place Field